mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 			- **Efficiency**: minimize the resources used by the scheduler itself and optimize CPU usage reducing context switching overhead.
 			- **Priority**: relative importance or urgency of processes.
 			- **Deadlines**: meet time constraints for time-sensitive operations like real-time tasks like multimedia playback or similar.
 		Note that OS scheduling strategies are **balancing conflicting goals** like deadlines and fairness: there is NO universal scheduling policy.
-			- **General-Purpose OSs** (GPOS): balance throughput, fairness.
-They operates on best-effort basis, so there are no guarantees about fair resource allocation.
-High priority tasks usually get preference over low priority ones.
-They are designed to handle diverse workloads efficiently: sometimes deadlines might be missed.
-			- **Real-Time OSs** (RTOS): weights more deadlines and priority.
-When a higher priority thread becomes available it is immediately given control.
-Rate Monotonic scheduling given higher priority to tasks with shorter periods, while Earliest Deadline First prioritizes tasks with the nearest deadline.
 - **Isolation and Protection**:
-    - Regulates access rights to resources (e.g., memory) to prevent conflicts and unauthorized data access.
-This isolation is achieved through **memory virtualization**, where each program operates in its own virtual memory space but might share common portions in a protected way.
+    - Regulates access rights to resources to prevent conflicts and unauthorized data access.
+    - Isolation is achieved through **memory virtualization**, where each program operates in its own virtual memory space but might share common portions in a protected way.
       Virtual address space does NOT coincide with the actual physical memory usage: it does only contain the most recently used parts of it, while the remaining are stored in mass storage.
       Paging is used to make physical memory appear abundant to processes.
     - Enforces **data access rights** (e.g., file permissions).
     - Ensure **mutual exclusion** when needed thorough mechanism like locks and semaphores.
 - **Portability of Applications**:
+	- It uses the **facade pattern**: it provides a simpler interface to complex systems (e.g., system calls).
-    - Uses interface/implementation abstractions to hide HW complexity to applications (**facade pattern**, simpler interface to complex systems e.g., system calls).
+    - Uses interface/implementation abstractions to hide HW complexity to applications.
     - Ensures applications work on different systems with varying physical resources.
     - In Linux, this ensures that source code for user space application does not need updating when compiling for a newer kernel version.
 - **Extensibility**:
+	-  It uses the **bridge pattern**: it decouples abstraction from actual implementation (e.g., file system).
+Thanks to it, we can add new interfaces or implementations without modifying the ones already present.
     - Creates uniform interfaces for lower layers, allowing reuse of upper layers (e.g., device drivers).
-    - Hides complexity associated with different peripheral variants (**bridge pattern**, it avoid compile-time binding between an abstraction and its implementation, which is selected at run-time e.g., file system).
+    - Hides complexity associated with different peripheral variants.
     - This allows programs to interact consistently with standard interface components, regardless of the underlying implementation.

 | Name                                                      | Target (Goal)                                                                                                                                                  |